tangentsoft/pidp8i/README.md

 ## Prerequisites

 *   A Raspberry Pi with the 40-pin GPIO connector.
-That rules out the first-generation Raspberry Pi model A and B boards which had a 26-pin GPIO connector.

-*   An SD card containing [a compatible OS][os].
+*   An SD card imaged with Raspberry Pi OS, either [stock][rpios] or [modified by us][bosi].

 *   This software distribution, unpacked somewhere convenient within the filesystem on the Raspberry Pi.
-We recommend that you unpack it somewhere your user has read/write access like `$HOME/src/pidp8i`.
+That’s already done on our modified OS images, in `~/pidp8i`.
+When adding it to the stock OS, we recommend that you unpack it in your `HOME` directory or somewhere else your user has read/write access.

-*   We require several tools and libraries that aren't always installed:

-    *   A working C compiler and other standard Linux build tools, such as `make(1)`.
+*   While those with no Linux and Raspberry Pi knowledge may be able to follow our instructions blindly, we recommend that such persons look at [the official Raspberry Pi documentation][rpfd], particularly their [Linux][rpfl] and [Raspberry Pi OS][rpfr] guides.
+The book "[Linux for Makers][lfm]" by Aaron Newcomb is also well-reviewed.

+*   Building the software requires several tools and libraries, some of which you may not already have.

-    *   The Raspberry Pi development libraries
+    On Raspberry Pi OS, say:

-    *   Python and a few non-core libraries.
-We default to Python 3 if available, with a fallback to Python 2, though we don’t know how long we’ll be able to maintain that compatibility.

-    *   The `ncurses` development libraries

-    To install all of this on a Raspbian type OS, say:

         $ sudo apt update
         $ sudo apt install build-essential libraspberrypi-dev \